-The grading rubric used for all speeches is found below.
+The grading rubrics used for the speeches are found below.
 You can use it a sort of self-checklist as you prepare your speeches.
 See the appropriate folders in Blackboard for additional resources, examples, and instruction to help you complete your speech assignments.